paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

-In the first step of outer loop, 180 months (1951-1965) are used as a starting sample.
+In the first step of the outer loop, 180 months (1951-1965) are used as a starting sample.
 To make a forecast for the test month 181, the model with different hyperparameters is trained on 179 months and validated on the month 180.
 For that month, The predictions of the model with different hyperparameters are compared and the set of hyperparameters that results in the lowest squared error in that month is chosen.
 The forecast error for the test month 181 is calculated.

-In the next step of outer loop, the training and validation window is extended by one month to 181 months.
+In the next step of the outer loop, the training and validation window is extended by one month to 181 months.
 In the first iteration of the inner loop, the model with the same sets of hyperparameters is again trained on 179 months and one-month forward forecast errors for the month 180 (the first validation month) are calculated.
 In the next iteration of the inner loop, the model is trained on the sample of 180 months and the forecast errors for the month 181 (the second validation month) are calculated.
-The best set of hyperprameters to forecast returns in the test month 182 is a set that delivers the lowest mean squared error on the validation months, $MSE_{validate}$.
-In this step of outer loop, the month 182 is added to the training sample and the validation sample consists of months 180 and 181.
+The best set of hyperparameters to forecast returns in the test month 182 is a set that delivers the lowest mean squared error on the validation months, $MSE_{validate}$.
+In this step of the outer loop, the month 182 is added to the training sample and the validation sample consists of months 180 and 181.

 This procedure continues until the last period in the data.
-I calculate mean squared error over all test months of the whole sample period, $MSE_{test}$, for considered models.
+I calculate mean squared error overall test months of the whole sample period, $MSE_{test}$, for considered models.
 The best model delivers the lowest $MSE_{test}$.
 The described cross-validation procedure is a natural historical simulation of a model's performance.

 See more on cross-validation for time-series analysis for example in this Medium [article](https://towardsdatascience.com/time-series-nested-cross-validation-76adba623eb9).